Partners Group: Partners Group's interim financial results as of 30 June 2025

 Dear Sir/Madam,

-We cordially invite you to join David Layton, Chief Executive Officer, Joris Gröflin, Chief Financial Officer, and Roberto Cagnati, Chief Risk Officer, Head Portfolio Solutions for the presentation of our 2025 interim financial results on Tuesday, 2 September 2025 at 10:00am CEST.
+We cordially invite you to join David Layton, Chief Executive Officer, Joris Gröflin, Chief Financial Officer, and Roberto Cagnati, Head Portfolio Solutions for the presentation of our 2025 interim financial results on Tuesday, 2 September 2025 at 10:00am CEST.

 To register for the webcast or phone dial-in, or access the recording after the live call, please click here.